roger8849/cybersecurity/KaliWorkshopProject/Readme.md

 <br />
 <br />

-### DNS Enum for passive recognaisse
+### DNS Enum for passive reconnaissance
 DNS enum allows to enumerate all the DNS information for the domain [Rappi.com](https://rappi.com) to detect it's ip blocks.
-This information is retrieved by the attacker to recognaisse the network information of it's domain.
+This information is retrieved by the attacker to reconnaissance the network information of it's domain.

 ```
 $ dnsenum rappi.com                                                                                                                                                                                                                  130 ⨯